The Geometry of Flux Surfaces with Quasi-Poloidal Symmetry: A reduced model for local QP surfaces

 Finally, we comment on magnetohydrostatic (MHS) force balance \eqref{eq: MHS force balance}, which depends on the current in the binormal direction (perpendicular to the field lines and tangential to the flux surface).
 This component of current has not yet been considered and need not vanish, unlike the parallel and normal components of current.
 By substituting the expression \eqref{eq: current} for the current into MHS force balance \eqref{eq: MHS force balance}, we find

 Because we look for a solution on a single surface, \eqref{eq: complete surface sln with MHS} does not lead to overdetermination, since $\mu_\psi$ was unconstrained by the system of equations in \eqref{eqs: complete surface solution}.
 Physically, this is because the current in the binormal direction is affected by field lines even further from the surface.
 Formally, the presence of $\mu_\psi$ in the expression for this component of the current implies that one requires $\boldsymbol{r}(l,\alpha,\psi_0+\delta \psi)$ to two orders in $\delta \psi$ to define $\boldsymbol{J}\cdot \boldsymbol{\hat{b}}$ on the flux surface $\psi=\psi_0$.
 For a single LQP flux surface, these `far away' field lines do not affect the parallel or normal currents, so we can choose them to satisfy MHS force balance on the relevant surface: hence, there is no overdetermination by imposing force balance when considering a single LQP flux surface.
 This is a fortunate and unique scenario: typically in studies of MHS equilibria, imposing MHS force balance on a quasisymmetric equilibrium creates overdetermination \citep{garren_existence_1991,sengupta2024periodickortewegdevriessoliton}.
 Moreover, equation \eqref{eq: complete surface sln with MHS} implies that $(\mu \rho)_{\psi \alpha}=0$, which is just a statement of quasisymmetry in the neighbourhood of the surface.
 Therefore, all considerations thus far, including the surface equations, are consistent with a finite-beta equilibrium.
+However, it must be cautioned that equation \eqref{eq: complete surface sln with MHS} does determine the allowable size of $\delta \psi$ for which the present description is accurate.